DeepLabCut/DeepLabCut/docs/functionDetails.md

 and test errors are comparable (good generalization).
 What (numerically) comprises an acceptable MAE depends on many factors (including the size of the tracked body parts, the labeling variability, etc.).
 Note that the test error can also be larger than the training error due to human variability (in labeling, see Figure 2 in Mathis et al, Nature Neuroscience 2018).

+**Optional parameters:**

+      Shuffles: list, optional -List of integers specifying the shuffle indices of the training dataset.
+The default is [1]

+      plotting: bool, optional -Plots the predictions on the train and test images.
+The default is `False`; if provided it must be either `True` or `False`

+      show_errors: bool, optional -Display train and test errors.
+The default is `True`

+      comparisonbodyparts: list of bodyparts, Default is all -The average error will be computed for those body parts only (Has to be a subset of the body parts).

+      gputouse: int, optional -Natural number indicating the number of your GPU (see number in nvidia-smi).
+If you do not have a GPU put None.
+See: https://nvidia.custhelp.com/app/answers/detail/a_id/3751/~/useful-nvidia-smi-queries

 The plots can be customized by editing the **config.yaml** file (i.e. the colormap, scale, marker size (dotsize), and transparency of labels (alphavalue) can be modified).
 By default each body part is plotted in a different color